per2jensen/dar-backup/README.md

   - Setup an ssh access using a key for logging into the server
   - A Discord webhook is needed for the messages to be sent
   - A 'darrc' file is generated in the conf dir, once the install.sh script has been run.
-    It controls which files not to compress, and points to the par2 configuration, also in conf dir
+    It controls which files not to compress
   - Fill in some data in the dar-backup.conf file, and delete the 2 lines at the top
     ````
      Environment variables.